Charity Selection Process

 - Track record: we have a preference for organizations with a longer track record of success.

-- Cultural fit: we have a preference for organizations that will appeal to our members, who are largely graduates of professional degree programs.
-For example, in 2015 we presented a shortlist of three charities to our members, and there was a strong preference for us to add Living Goods because of their sustainable model and use of profit-driven community health workers.
+- Cultural fit: we have a preference for organizations that will appeal to our members, who are largely graduates of professional and undergraduate degree programs.